ketangmistry/monolithic-java-app/README.md

 # Frontend 2 App
 Simple Java App called Frontend 2.
-To be deployed on my own GCP project.
+To be tested using Jenkins.
 -
-2021-10-07_19:49